 Call waiting: *#43# / *43# / #43#

 A more cumbersome way to see if you have call waiting enabled.
 The same settings are available in Settings.

 Call forwarding: *#21#

 Yet another more difficult way to see if call forwarding is enabled.
-You can tweak these settings in Settings already.
+You can tweak this Settings already.